-- When an Agreement becomes unconditional, you will be required to pay a deposit to the real estate agency and then pay the final purchase amount and any amounts owed on local council rates to the parish solicitor prior to the agreed settlement date. - If you are borrowing a portion of the purchase price, ensure the lender knows when and where to transfer the funds. - Your parish solicitor will prepare the Land Transfer Authority and Instruction (A&I) form and send this to the Connexional Office for signing by two members of BOA, witnessed by the appropriate professional and BOA seal affixed, at least one week before the agreed settlement date. - You will need to arrange full replacement insurance cover to take effect on the settlement date.
+- When an Agreement becomes unconditional, you will be required to pay a deposit to the real estate agency and then pay the final purchase amount and any amounts owed on local council rates to the BOA's lawyer prior to the agreed settlement date. - If you are borrowing a portion of the purchase price, ensure the lender knows when and where to transfer the funds. - The BOA's lawyer will prepare the Land Transfer Authority and Instruction (A&I) form and send this to the Connexional Office for signing by two members of the BOA, witnessed by the appropriate professional and BOA seal affixed, at least one week before the agreed settlement date. - You will need to arrange full replacement insurance coverage to take effect on the settlement date.
 Contact the Connexional Office to arrange this through the Church's insurance scheme.